sf-explorer/sf-doc-to-json/README.md

 - ✅ **Better IDE performance** with smaller files
 - ✅ **Lazy loading** - load only the objects you need
 - ✅ **Easy navigation** - find any object alphabetically
+- ✅ **NEW: Descriptions in index** - access metadata without loading object files

 See [SPLIT_STRUCTURE.md](./SPLIT_STRUCTURE.md) for complete details.